PAVAN9464/udhaar-sathi/README.md

 # 🤑 Udhaar Sathi (Financial Ledger Bot)

 A powerful Telegram bot to track debts, expenses, and split bills.
-It features AI-powered extraction from text, voice notes, and images, along with direct UPI payment links and sarcastic financial roasts.
+It features AI-powered extraction from text, voice notes, and images, along with sarcastic financial roasts.

 ---